-Alteration may be necessary to make your gown fit perfectly and conform smoothly your body.
+Alterations may be necessary to make your gown fit perfectly and conform smoothly to your body.

-Things to Consider: Alteration usually require several fittings.
-Allow four to six weeks for alteration to be completed.
+Things to Consider: Alterations usually require several fittings.
+Allow four to six weeks for alterations to be completed.
 However, do not alter your gown months before the wedding.
 Your weight may fluctuate during the final weeks of planning, and the gown might not fit properly.
-Alteration are usually no included in the cost of the gown.
-Additionally, taking your dress for alterations during peak wedding season or choosing a gown that needs excessive restoration can greatly affect your alteration timeline.
+Alterations are usually not included in the cost of the gown.
+Additionally, taking your dress for an alteration during peak wedding season can greatly affect your alteration timeline.
 Shoes, bra, and the other accessories should be purchased before you go for your wedding dress alterations.
 You should consider making some modifications to your gown such as shortening/lengthening the train, customizing the sleeves/waist.

 The French Bustle is very popular and is great for most wedding gowns with lengthy trains.
 The bustle is secured with ribbons on the inside of the dress, and can have anywhere from two to twenty five different points.
 Here is few samples:

 We also make jackets, veils, sleeves and etc.